cytoscape/cytoscape.js-blog/_drafts/2016-07-24-cytoscape-electron.md

 A lot easier than hopping between websites to download all the files, unzip them, and make sure versions match!

 The numbers after each package are for [semantic versioning](http://semver.org/), a wonderful system that increments version numbers predictably in response to patchs, minor updates, and major updates.
-The carat (^) before each version indicates that each package can be updated to the most recent patch but no minor or major version upgrades.
+The carat (^) before each version indicates that each package can be updated to the most recent minor version but no major version upgrades.
 This is necessary because some package depend on specific versions of others; for example, `cytoscape-qtip` requires a specific `qtip` version, which in turn requires a specific `jquery` version.

 Once the file is done and in the root of `electron_twitter/`, run `npm install` and you should see npm taking care of downloading and installing each package.